WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Details in Construction

 \subsection{Data Collection and Filtering Pipeline}

 Our data collection process commences with the \texttt{webdev-arena-preference-10k} dataset~\citep{vichare2025webdev,chiang2024chatbot}, which contains 10,501 user queries, each paired with two web implementations and a user-provided preference label.
 To ensure the quality and suitability of this data for our benchmark, we implemented a rigorous two-stage filtering pipeline.
+The overview of the filtering pipeline can be seen in Table~\ref{tab:filtering_pipeline}.

 \paragraph{Query-based Filtering} The raw queries were first processed to address quality issues.
 We began by removing all verbatim duplicate queries to eliminate redundancy.
 Subsequently, we employed \texttt{gemini-2.5-pro} to screen for and exclude any queries containing harmful, offensive, or nonsensical content, based on a predefined set of safety and clarity instructions.
-We then exclude queries with minimal interaction requirements (score $>$ 8, max = 10) and queries with unclear intentions (score $<$ 3, max = 5).
-The prompts used for the safety filter, interaction filter, and intention filter are presented below.
+We then exclude queries with minimal interaction requirements (score $<$ 8, max = 10) and queries with unclear intentions (score $<$ 3, max = 5).
+The prompts used for filter stages are presented below.

 \paragraph{Environment-based Filtering} Following the query-based filtering, we proceeded to validate the web implementations.
 We established a standardized Next.js environment for deployment.
 To manage dependencies, we identified and included the most common packages, thereby excluding implementations that required niche or incompatible libraries.
 Each successfully deployed implementation was then verified via a test request; those returning a non-200 status code were discarded as buggy.
 Finally, to handle instances with intrinsic runtime errors not captured by status codes (e.g., rendering a blank page), we captured an initial screenshot of each webpage.
 A multimodal model, \texttt{Qwen2.5-VL-72B}, was utilized to visually inspect these screenshots and filter out any pages exhibiting rendering failures.